eoumenwa/ansible-config-mgt/README.md

 2. I was unable to use the saved Jenkins artifacts to run ansible test.
 The play as always halting for no reason since I could run the block of tasks successfully on

    individual hosts.
+I however setenforce to zero, confirmed httpd status on both webservers, ran df -h on nfs server and webservers, confirmed nfs-server status on nfs
-I however setenforce to zero and tried again before I could successfully run the playbook on all servers
+   server and tried again before I could successfully run the playbook on all servers

 3. Issues with SSH into the required servers.
 I had to enable password authentication on all servers to copy ssh ids (see step 4b)